Product set growth in virtual subgroups of mapping class groups: Product set growth

 \subsection{Obstructions and sufficient conditions}

-Here we will prove a collection of results about when certain classes of subgroups can and cannot have uniform product set growth.
-Much of the focus will be on subgroups of direct products, as there are cases where the uniform product set property can pass from the factors to the subgroup, and cases where certain factors make uniform product set growth impossible.
+Here we will prove a collection of results about when certain classes of subgroups can or cannot have uniform product set growth.
+We will begin by showing that any group with a finite index subgroup with infinite centre cannot have uniform product set growth.
+Our focus will then switch to subgroups of direct products, as there are cases where the uniform product set growth property can pass from the factors to the subgroup, and cases where certain factors make uniform product set growth impossible.
 We will also show that uniform product set growth passes to finite index supergroups.
-These tools will be vital in Section 4, when attempting to answer \Cref{MainQuestion} for certain groups.
+These tools will be vital in Section 4, when attempting to answer \Cref{MainQuestion} for virtual subgroups of right-angled Artin groups and mapping class groups.